Identity-Stick/identity-stick-extension/definition.md

 - **authenticatorMakeCredential additional behaviors**
 The platform sends the [authenticatorMakeCredential](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#authenticatorMakeCredential) request with the following CBOR map entry in the "extensions" field to the authenticator:
 	- "identity-stick": true
-The authenticator responds with the following CBOR map entry in the "extensions" fields to the ????authenticator???:
+The authenticator responds with the following CBOR map entry in the "extensions" fields:
 	- "identity-stick":
 		- *response* : is a JSON encoded object containing two values: 'available-data' and 'pub_key'.
 			- *available-data*: is a list of all the available identity attributes the authenticator could provide to the service provider.
 This list MUST reference the attributes according to [[RFC7643 4.1.](https://tools.ietf.org/html/rfc7643#section-4.1.1)].
 If the authenticator has limited capacity encoding as described in [identity attributes encoding](identity_attributes_encoding.md) MAY be used.